jbossdemocentral/bpms-customer-evaluation-demo/README.md

 See the tagged releases for the following versions of the product:

+- v1.2 - JBoss BPM Suite 6.0.2, JBoss EAP 6.1.1, and migrated JBDS project from BRMS 5.3.

-- v1.1 - JBoss BPM Suite 6.0.1.GA, JBoss EAP 6.1.1, and migrated JBDS project from BRMS 5.3.
+- v1.1 - JBoss BPM Suite 6.0.1, JBoss EAP 6.1.1, and migrated JBDS project from BRMS 5.3.

-- v1.0 - JBoss BPM Suite 6.0.0.GA, JBoss EAP 6.1.1, and migrated JBDS project from BRMS 5.3.
+- v1.0 - JBoss BPM Suite 6.0.0, JBoss EAP 6.1.1, and migrated JBDS project from BRMS 5.3.

 - v0.7 - JBoss BPM Suite 6.0.0.CR2, JBoss EAP 6.1.1, and migrated JBDS project from BRMS 5.3.